Predator guard for bluebird house

 First: Studies show that sparrows do not favor PVC birdhouses.
 It is not yet clear why sparrows do not choose to build nests there.
 However, PVC birdhouses are perfect for bluebirds.
 Here are instructions on how to build a PVC bluebird house.

-Second: Sparrows are averse to sunlight entering a birdhouse.
-An interesting solution to allow more light into the bluebird house is to create a skylight.
-Drill a 10 cm diameter hole in the roof of the birdhouse and cover it with transparent plexiglass.
-This keeps the birdhouse dry while providing an amount of light that is unappealing to sparrows.
-Bluebirds, on the other hand, are not bothered by sunlight and are happy to nest there.
+Second: Bluebirds are generally tolerant of sunlight entering a birdhouse, while House Sparrows often prefer darker nesting cavities.
+One interesting way to introduce more light into a bluebird house is by adding a small skylight.
+Drill a 2.5-inch (7cm) diameter hole in the roof of the birdhouse and cover it with clear plexiglass.
+This helps keep the birdhouse dry while allowing additional natural light inside, which may discourage sparrows from nesting.
+Bluebirds, on the other hand, are usually not bothered by the brighter interior and will often nest there comfortably.

 Here are instructions: How To Make Skylight On Bluebird house